antimatter15/autopr/README.md

 should be doing instead— you won't find your `git branch` littered with the carcasses of intentions that fell by the wayside.

 Will `autopr` solve world hunger?
 Nah.
-But at least it probably won't cause it.
+But at least it probably won't cause it. _probably_.

 ## how to use it

-1. Commit your changes on top of `master` with wreckless abandon
+1. Commit your changes on top of `master` with reckless abandon

 2. Instead of pushing, run `apr my-new-branch-name` and it'll transfer all your your new `my-new-branch-name` branch, while resetting `master` to its old state.
 It'll then automatically